 If you’re married, you can both apply for the card to double the bonus points

 Difficulty level: Expert

 If there’s a card you’re eyeing with a great sign up bonus, Clint Proctor with The Wallet Wise Guy suggests that you and your spouse or significant other each apply for the same card (rather than just getting an extra card for the other person) so you can both qualify for the extra bonus points.
 Proctor and his wife use this credit card hack to get twice the sign-up bonus.

-For example, with the Chase Sapphire Preferred® credit card mentioned previously, you could both end up getting 50,000 extra points.
+For example, with the Chase Sapphire Preferred® credit card mentioned above, both partners can get up to 50,000 extra points.
 You may want to stagger your applications, though, so that one of you gets it and then after spending the amount necessary for the first bonus, the other can apply and get the second bonus offer.

 You can use your credit cards to save money.
 Here are some money-saving credit card hacks to keep in mind:

 Stop paying interest

 Earning all the rewards you can doesn’t mean anything if the rewards you earn are offset by accrued monthly interest charges.“Follow the golden rule.
 Never pay interest.” – R.J.
 Weiss from @thewaystowealth #creditcards #hacks Click To Tweet

 The biggest pro tip we can recommend is to pay off any charges you make in full every month.
 If you do, interest charges will never be applied to your balance.
 These charges are only applied at the end of the grace period, which is the period after the closing date of a billing cycle before interest charges apply.
 If you start and end every billing cycle with a zero balance, you enjoy all the rewards of credit cards without the typical cost of these cards.